Fulmineo64/Guild/examples/datapacks/guild_example_datapack/README.md

 - **name**, the identifier of the selected type.
 If the type is "item" it should be an item identifier (eg. "minecraft:stone") otherwise it should be an entity identifier (eg. "minecraft:creeper").

+- **icon**, an optional property, specifies an item identifier to use as the icon for the Quest Pool Data in the Quests Screen.

 - **level**, an optional property, establishes the Profession's level range required to access the Quest Pool Data.
 Specify the values through the **min** and **max** child properties.

 - **number**, establishes the unit count range for the Quest Pool Data.
 Specify the values through the **min** and **max** child properties.